 Call for Abstract

-4th World Congress on Epilepsy and Treatment, will be organized around the theme “Emerging therapies for improvement of epileptic life”
+5th World Congress on Epilepsy and Treatment, will be organized around the theme “Breakthrough in epilepsy research and care”

 Submit your abstract to any of the mentioned tracks.